spaam/svtplay-dl-web/_pages/options.md

   --keep-original       Do postprocessing while also keeping original files --output-format {mp4,mkv}
-                        format you want resulting file in (mkv or mp4), mp4 is default
+                        format you want resulting file in (mkv or mp4), mp4 is default --chapters            Get chapters and add it to the file
 ```